carpentries/instructor-training/episodes/01-welcome.md

 teaching: 10
 exercises: 15
 questions:
-- "Who are we and how do we approach teaching?"
+- "What is The Carpentries and how do we approach teaching?"
 - "What should you expect from this workshop?"
 objectives:
-- "Introduce yourself to your fellow workshop participants."
+- "Identify common ground with some of your fellow workshop participants."
-- "Describe what will and will not be covered in this workshop."
+- "Predict what will and will not be covered in this workshop."
-- "Understand that The Carpentries is a community of volunteers who develop lessons and teach workshops on basic computing and data skills for researchers."
+- "Know where to find The Carpentries Code of Conduct and how to report an incident."
 keypoints:
 - "The Carpentries is a community of practice.
 We strive to provide a welcoming environment for all learners and take our Code of Conduct seriously."
 - "This episode sets the stage for the entire workshop.
 The introductions and exercises help everyone begin to develop a relationship and trust."
-- "This workshop will cover general teaching pedagogy and how it applies specifically to The Carpentries."
+- "This workshop will cover evidence-based teaching practices and how they apply specifically to The Carpentries."
-- "Learner motivation and prior knowledge vary widely, but can be assessed with a quick multiple choice question."
+- "Learner motivation and prior knowledge vary widely, and can be quickly assessed with a multiple choice question."
 ---

 > ## Pronouns and Names
 >
-> Using correct names and pronouns is important to setting a tone of respect.
+> Using correct names and pronouns (e.g. "she/her") is important to setting a tone of respect.
 Learning these is hard to
 > do quickly, so we recommend displaying it prominently during the workshop.
 >
-> If on Zoom, give everyone a moment to update their display name to reflect this information.
+> In an online workshop, give everyone a moment to update their display name to reflect how they would like to be addressed.
 >
-> If in person, encourage attendees to put this information on worn name tags or table-displayed name placards.
+> At an in-person event, we recommend supplying name tags and low-voc markers, or using plain paper to create table-displayed name placards.
 >
 > Note that pronouns are personal and some participants might prefer not to share them.
 > Do not force people to share their pronouns.